ChristiaanM/MapSelect/Readme.md

 Having multiple versions of protocal buffers can cause issues with linking at runtime.
 If you are on a linux based machine, be sure to check that protoc --version is the same version than what is linked as compilation time.

+## Usage

+Option 1 - Download some sample maps or generate your own with the modified ORB-SLAM 2 linked above.

+Use the ./mselect binary to apply a map point selection approach to maps offline.
+This binary allows choosing on of a array of map point selection methods.
+For example:

+./mselect -f odometry-fast -a greedy -N 20000 -i ~/kitti00_4300.yaml --v

+mselect.cpp for more details. (./mselect provides acces to an array of different map point selection approaches)

+Call ./mselect for more details.

+Option B  - Link to the library and write your own code to build a MapDataAlias object (See MapDataAlias.h for more details) for your SLAM problem.
+(Documentation for this is WIP)

 [^fn]: Christiaan J. M\"{u}ller and Corn\'e van Daalen.
 "Map Point Selection for Visual SLAM".
 In: <em> ArXiv e-prints </em>. arXiv:2306.1290.